efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/json-api.md

 ---
-title: Quasar JSON API Schema
+title: Efuzy JSON API Schema
 desc: The JSON API used to describe Component App Extensions.
 ---